Louis-Dupont/Blog/content/articles/eval-metrics-to-avoid.md

 - **Conciseness?** What does "concise" even mean?
 It depends on your use case - and **your** definition.
 - **Helpfulness?** How do you objectively assess that?

 At best, these metrics provide vague direction.
-At worst, they **create the illusion that we’re measuring something meaningful** -when we’re not.
+At worst, they **create the illusion that we're measuring something meaningful** -when we're not.

 ## Start with the Problem, Not the Solution